Ananya Birla: I practise mindfulness before stepping on stage each time

 Over the past three months that the actor took charge against bullying and mental harassment with her platform So Positive, Panday has understood the crucial role played by individuals who share their stories.
 "We've received videos of people's personal experiences as they attempted to encourage others.
 A particular video about an [aspiring actor], a Bengali, being subjected to mocking due to his accent, has gone a long way in inspiring others," says the actor, also pointing out that soon after she launched So Positive, Instagram too took a stand against trolls.
 "They made changes to their policies.
 If you are about to post anything that's hurtful, you will get a notification," says Panday.
 On her part, she switches off from social media and spends time with her loved ones, whenever she's overwhelmed with the trolling.
 "It is the best medicine."

 You've heard of people working out together but did you know Kareena Kapoor and Saif Ali Khan practise yoga together?
-The Nawabi couple do a form of yoga called Yin Yang Yoga or Partner Yoga.
+The Nawabi couple does a form of yoga called Yin Yang Yoga or Partner Yoga.
 How is Partner Yoga beneficial for couples?
 It enables in creating harmony and balance and enhancing an understanding of one another.
 Kareena and Saif practise for an hour and fifteen minutes.
 This form of yoga is tailor-made for couples, says their personal trainer.

 Saif Ali Khan, who adopted the practice of yoga from his wife Kareena Kapoor, invited his 'Cocktail' heroines, Deepika Padukone and Diana Penty, to join him during his yoga sessions on the sets of his home production.
 Saif took a fancy for yoga on the sets of Tashan.
 Not only did his romance with Kareena start on the sets then, but he also managed to lose some kilos, thanks to the gruelling yoga sessions.

 A fitness freak and an ardent advocate of yoga, Shilpa Shetty credits her weight loss, after becoming a mother, to yoga and working out.
 She maintains her svelte figure by practising power yoga.
 She even launched her own DVD in which she demonstrates several asanas which can help people lose weight the right way.
-The actress has also recently launched her holistic wellness app called the Shilpa Shetty App.
+The actress has even launched her holistic wellness app called the Shilpa Shetty App.
 She wrote, "This app will help you achieve your fitness goals with curated diet plans in a holistic way with new and easy ways to lose weight" while describing it on Instagram.

 Bollywood actress-turned-columnist and interior designer Twinkle Khanna shared this adorable picture of her daughter Nitara practising yoga with her.
 Known for her wit and sense of humour, Twinkle Khanna warned the yoga guru Baba Ramdev of competition from her little one.
 She tweeted, "Baba Ramdev you have some tough competition coming your way as Baby Nitara learns all the moves #YogaFilledLife."